pragathi142/Code1/README.md

 # Code1
-The first code
+The first thing i need to do is :
-i need to practice more git repo in git
+I need to practice more git repo in git
    Thank you